CodingAvenue/codestop-course-php-oop/content/Properties/Properties.q.md

  - It is a variable defined inside a class.

- - It is an actual representation of a class.

  - It is a function inside a class that performs a specific action.

+ - It is commonly referred to as an attribute or member of a class.

 /// type=MS, answer=[1,3,5]